lovasko/tablize/README.md

    DSL described below (default: `all`)

- * `-a|--alignment ALIGN` defines the column alignment starting from the left-most column (default: ``).
+ * `-a|--alignment ALIGN` defines the column alignment starting from the left-most column (default: empty string).
 Valid alignments are `left`, `centre` and `right`.
 Alignments are assigned starting from the left side, while all unspecified columns will default to `left`.

 ## Decoration language
-The decoration language  is used to define the presence of decorative lines (separately for horizontal and vertica) wihtin the table.
+The decoration language  is used to define the presence of decorative lines (separately for horizontal and vertical) within the table.
 Lines can be used to separate sections of the table - always the full length, row or column.

 The decoration is represented by exactly one statement.
 All statements are